bradley2W1DL/lrthw_exercises/chapter_3/readme.md

 2.2.1 :012 > 8 * 4 * 5 * 1.0
  => 160.0 # int * int * int * float = float
 ```

+### Rubocop guard issues

+I got a few offences on my files

+* Some unnecessarily double-quoted strings -- which I did a find/replace to fix
+* Rubocop didn't like the length of some of my comments -- I inserted a line break and just continued the comment on a
+second line
+* I also had some unnecessary trailing lines, which was easy enough to fix -- I just removed them.